BSCCNS/vcity_circularity_api/README.md

 `auth`: Contains functions for user authentication using an Ouath2 scheme.
 It implements password hashing and identification throug a JWT token.

 `core`: Contains core functions for the API.
 In particular, it routes together all routers in the different code pieces.
-It also provides a configuration file with the API settings.
+It also provides a configuration file with the API settings, and an example of a get endpoint.

 `data`: Contains external data for the API.
 In this barebones version, it only contains a fake database file implemented through a dictionary.